Goannas are the last remaining large, native, terrestrial predators in southern South Australia, and they need our help!

-If you see a goanna please let us know where you saw it.
+If you see a goanna please let us know where you saw it (see below).
 Goannas are shy, so do not approach or disturb them.
 Do not disturb the habitat either, just make a note of the location and, if possible, take a photo.
 You can then submit your sighting using our online system.
-See the goanna species list below and click on the “record” button for the species you have seen.
-If you are unsure of the species, use the last button below (“record an unknown goanna sighting”).
-To submit your first sighting you will need to complete a short registration process.

 Be careful: do not chase, catch or handle goannas.
 Ensure your personal safety at all times, particularly if you see a goanna on a road.

 Injured goannas: If you see an injured goanna, call the Fauna Rescue hotline on 8289 0896.

 Any questions?
 You can contact us via email: firstname.lastname@example.org or by phone: 08 8302 9999.

 Description: Up to 2 metres, with distinct bands around mouth, and can climb trees.

 Photo courtesy of Mark Hutchinson

 Description: Up to 1.5 metres, curved markings on neck, and no pale tip on the tail.